-Other companies with a share in the programme are: BAE Systems (UK), EADS (Germany, France and Spain), Flabel (Belgium) and Tusas Aerospace Industries (Turkey).
+Other companies with a share in the programme include BAE Systems (UK), EADS (Germany, France and Spain), Flabel (Belgium) and Tusas Aerospace Industries (Turkey).
 Final assembly took place in Seville, Spain.

 A400M future large aircraft programme

 In May 2003, a development and production contact was signed between Airbus and OCCAR, the European procurements agency, for 212 aircraft.
-France, Germany, Italy, Spain, the UK, Turkey, Belgium, and Luxembourg initally signed but Italy subsequently withdrew and the order was reduced to 180 aircraft with deliveries to start in 2009 and continue until 2020.
+France, Germany, Italy, Spain, the UK, Turkey, Belgium, and Luxembourg initially signed but Italy subsequently withdrew.
+The order was consequently reduced to 180 aircraft with deliveries starting in 2009.
+These will continue until 2020.

 MC-27J is a multimission transport aircraft jointly produced and marketed by Alenia Aermacchi and ATK.

-The aircraft took off with 127t of weight, carrying 15t of test equipment including 2t of water ballast.
+The aircraft took off with 127t in weight, carrying 15t of test equipment, including 2t of water ballast.
 Its official maximum take-off weight is 141t.

 2009 continued to be a troubled year for the A400M as estimates on the cost overrun of the project were released with predictions of up to €11.2bn over budget.
 The South African Air Force started to look at alternatives to the A400M and the European partners placed it under consideration.
 Airbus suggested that the programme may be scrapped unless €5.3bn could be provided.

-In November 2010 Belgium, Britain, France, Germany, Luxembourg, Spain and Turkey agreed to lend Aribus €1.5bn and proceed with the programme, however Germany and the UK reduced the number of aircraft ordered to 53 and 22 respectively, taking the total down to 170.
+In November 2010, Belgium, the UK, France, Germany, Luxembourg, Spain and Turkey agreed to lend Airbus €1.5bn and proceed with the programme; however, Germany and the UK reduced the number of aircraft ordered to 53 and 22 respectively, decreasing the total to 170.

-First deliveries will be to the French Air Force and will take place in the second quarter of 2013.
+First deliveries were made to French Air Force in August 2013.
 Deliveries are expected to conclude in 2025.

 ISO Group - Spare Parts Logistics for Military Aircraft